Wazir (film): Plot

 Pandit leaves for Kashmir, where Qureshi is headed.
 Wazir calls Danish and threatens to kill Pandit right there.
 Danish frantically chases Pandit's van, but Wazir blows it up, killing Pandit.
 Determined to exact revenge and discover who Wazir is, Danish leaves for Kashmir without informing Ruhana and makes a plan with the Superintendent of Police Vijay Malik (John Abraham) to pull Wazir out.
 During Qureshi's speech, Malik detonates explosives hidden in a chandelier above the podium, causing a panic, and holds back the police to give Danish time to act.
 Qureshi escapes in the confusion and goes to where he and Ruhi are staying, but Danish breaks in and asks him about Wazir.
 Qureshi claims he does not know anybody called Wazir, when a crying Ruhi reveals to Danish that Qureshi is not her father – he is actually one of the militants who massacred her entire village and posed as her father when Indian Army troops arrived.
 Ruhi had told Nina this, so Qureshi killed Nina and staged it as an accident.
 Danish realises that Rameez and the other terrorists had come to meet Qureshi, and kills him.
 Subsequently, the ATS and Ruhi reveal to the media that Qureshi was actually a terrorist.

 A few days later, while watching Ruhana's play – based on chess and dedicated to Pandit – Danish realises that Pandit was in fact the play's "weak pawn" who befriended a "strong rook" (Danish) who would kill a "wicked king" (Qureshi) to wreak revenge.
 Shocked by this epiphany, Danish finds Pandit's housekeeper, who says that she did not actually see Wazir on the night he attacked Pandit, but remembers an instruction about a USB pen-drive which Pandit had told her to give to Danish if he came looking for Wazir at all.
 The pen-drive contains a video of Pandit, who explains that Wazir never existed – he was just a persona created by Pandit, who knew that, due to his handicap, he was powerless against Qureshi, who he wanted dead.
 Pandit intentionally dropped his wallet near Noorie's grave so Danish could find it and befriend him.
 His knife wounds from Wazir's attack were self-inflicted, and he had used voice recordings to pose as Wazir on the phone.
 Pandit had sacrificed himself to ensure that Danish would kill Qureshi and get revenge for both of them.
-Shaken by the revelation, Danish and Ruhana reunite.
+Shaken by the revelation, Danish is dumbfounded as he figures out Panditji's elaborate plan to deliver justice to both their dead daughters, at the cost of his own life.
+In the video, Panditji urges Danish and Ruhana to reunite, live life, and help each other move on from their grief together.
+Ruhana too is shown seeing the video, and Danish and she tearfully reunite.